save the college lodge forest

 Fortunately, the FSA decided to sell a large portion of the land to the Land Conservancy in order to protect the forest.
 The FSA will continue to own and operate the lodge and the 33 acres surrounding it, while the Land Conservancy will purchase 168 acres of the forest, the wetland, and the trails.

 Your gift today will ensure that the College Lodge Forest is protected forever.
 If we don’t protect the College Lodge Forest now, it may be logged—and its diverse ecosystems lost forever.
-We have only until December 31, 2020 to raise $790,000 to save the College Lodge Forest.
+We have only until December 31, 2020 to raise at least $790,000 to save the College Lodge Forest.
 The Land Conservancy will maintain it as a publicly accessible nature preserve, with miles of year-round trails.

 One donor of $200,000 can name the preserve